-As part of her real estate practice, Brenda has experience in the negation of commercial and retail leases, and handles all aspects of the acquisition of commercial real estate properties, including advisement of matters related to zoning modification and approvals.
+With a solid real estate practice, Brenda’s experience includes negotiation of commercial and retail leases and the handling of all aspects for acquisition of commercial real estate properties, including matters related to zoning modification and approvals.

 - Serves as outside counsel to a national trucking company, assisting in all aspects of transportation defense